 For veterans returning from military service or looking for a new way to make money, purchasing a veteran’s franchise may be a great way to launch a successful business venture.
-Veterans famously make excellent franchisees, as they respond well to authority, exhibit stellar leadership qualities, and are quite at home working on a team.
-Because they are willing to stick to an established system, the leaders at the franchising company find them trustworthy and enjoy working with them.
+Veterans famously make excellent franchisees as they exhibit stellar leadership qualities and are quite at home working on a team.
+Because they have experience working in an established system, the leaders at the franchising company find them trustworthy and enjoy working with them.
 In fact, there are several different discounts and organizations willing to provide help to veterans looking to franchise.

 For anyone looking to buy a veteran’s franchise, there are hundreds of different options.
 An easy rule of thumb is for veterans to match their own interests with the franchise they’re looking to buy.
 Some examples of different companies available for franchising include Mr. Handyman, a home improvement company, or PostNet, a printing, marketing and design franchise.
 The important thing here is for veterans to understand what type of business they’d like to own and pursue that.

 When looking to increase the odds of having a successful business, franchising is a great way to begin.
 Often, if there’s a veteran’s franchise for sale, it most likely has a well-established brand, a quality product, and a built-in audience.
 Most businesses aren’t able to be franchised unless they’re moderately successful to begin with, because they don’t have the financial backing necessary.
 Franchises also make it easier to earn money right after opening, as owners don’t have to spend time drumming up business, peddling wares, and convincing people that their product is good.
 The hard work of branding has already been done.
 Of course, no success is guaranteed without a little hard work, but franchising makes it a bit easier for veterans to get a leg up in today’s busy world.